bandprotocol/bandchain-docs-v2/docs/staking/03-undelegate.md

 ![click undelegate](/img/staking/undelegate_transaction_detail.png)

-now your BAND are undelegated
+Well done!
+Your BAND has been successfully undelegated.

 ![click undelegate](/img/staking/undelegate_transaction_success.png)

-### Step 4 — check Unbonding
+### Step 4 — check Unbonding tab

-in Unbonding Section. show when your BAND will available
+In the Unbonding tab, the date when your BAND will be available will be displayed.

 ![click undelegate](/img/staking/unbonding.png)